VoliJS/NestedTypes/README.md

     - Removed unused backbone code.
 Now NestedTypes contains backbone's shim with View, Router and History for backward compatibility purposes.
     - NestedTypes passes modified backbone 1.2 test suite.

-### Compatibility with Backbone

-`NestedTypes` doesn't depend on backbone while retaining some reasonable level of API compatibility and intended to be used as drop-in Backbone replacement.
-Some changes to existing backbone models and collection code is required, due the fact that NestedTypes requires attributes to be declared in Model's `defaults`.

-Please, consult with [Backbone Transition Guide](/docs/BackboneTransitionGuide.md) for more details on the topic.

-Browse complete documentation here: http://volicon.github.io/backbone.nestedTypes/

 ## Installation & Requirements

 > CommonJS (node.js, browserify):

 ```javascript